 An increase in marketing efforts often yields more leads.
 But an increase in traffic can sometimes bring in low-quality leads.

-This is where your sales development reps come in to try to weed out low-quality leads by asking qualifying questions and applying other sales development tactics.
+This is where your business development reps come in to try to weed out low-quality leads by asking qualifying questions and applying other business development tactics.

 In order for your team to send quality leads who are thoroughly vetted to your account executives to close the deal, they need great tactics they can use every time they address a prospect.

 Business development, also referred to as sales development, is the process that takes advantage of the early stages of the sales cycle to identify potential leads and qualify prospects for further sales outreach.

 This allows sales and marketing to bridge the gap between them to help save time and resources expended on low-quality leads.